 There are a number of publishing outputs that can't be withdrawn or deleted.
 These include:

-- Email notifications to emergency broadcasters, community members and EMT members.
+- Email notifications to emergency broadcasters, local media and EMT members.

 - The push notification on the VicEmergency app (although if a member of the community opens the notification it will say it has expired).